-BABY, IT’S YOU (1983) is one of John Sayles’ few movies directed in the studio system (I suspect if he’d done a 1960s retro piece, we’d have seen more politics) with Roseanne Arquette as a high-school drama student who falls for swaggering blue-collar Vince Spano, only to have their lives founder post-graduation when things don’t go as planned.
+BABY, IT’S YOU (1983) is one of John Sayles’ few movies directed in the studio system (I suspect if he’d done a 1960s retro piece as an indie, we’d have seen more politics) with Roseanne Arquette as a high-school drama student who falls for swaggering blue-collar Vince Spano, only to have their lives founder post-graduation when things don’t go as planned.
 Well-executed and well-acted, and the character and romance arcs don’t go where I expected, but I still don’t find it entirely satisfying—and having Spano kidnap Arquette at one point isn’t as romantic as they meant it to be.
 Tracy Pollan plays Arquette’s college buddy.
 “The guys around here dress like shit.”

 56 UP (2013) is the latest in a long series of British films following 14 kids’ lives at seven years old, then 14 Up, 21 Up, etc. I’m a big fan (partly because I’m one year younger than them and English) but TYG also enjoyed watching the life histories of taxi drivers, barristers, jockeys, scientists, administrators and activists unwind over time, rising and falling quite unpredictably.
 This is the first time in a couple of movies that nobody opted out of being interviewed, though several of them still have mixed feelings about them (“The character you see up here in these films is not me.”).
-There’s also a lot of emphasis on the next generation as many of ththeirsem launch careers, go to college or start families of their own.
+There’s also a lot of emphasis on the next generation as many of their children launch careers, go to college or start families of their own.
 Outstanding/ “That’s right, it turns out I’m more famous than Buzz Aldrin!’

 Doc Savage again: THE PIRATE OF THE PACIFIC has Doc’s teaming helping stave off a pirate invasion of the newly independent Luzon Islands (clearly based on the Philippines).
 Much livelier than The Polar Treasure but rife with pidgin-spouting Chinese stereotypes.